-According to the statistical analysis of table (3), most of the

-Statement (4) Teacher talk should promote a polite interaction in the classroom.
+According to the statistical analysis of table (3), most of the sample (96%) agree that it is important for EFL learners to keep a positive face when addressing people.
+Only (4%) of the sample are neutral.
+Therefore, the statement is justified.
+Statement (4)Teacher talk should promote a polite interac-

 According to the statistical analysis of fig (4), a most of the sample (84%) agree that teacher talk should promote a polite interaction in the classroom.
 Moreover, only (12%) of the sample are neutral and (4%) disagree with the statement.
 Accordingly, the statement is proved.

-Statement (5) Showing politeness is differ cross-culturally.
+Statement (5) Showing politeness is differ cross-culturally..

-Fig (5) Showing politeness is differ cross-culturally..
+Fig (5) Showing politeness is differ cross-culturally...